luciad/typescript-documentation/README.md

     The image it would take would be located at mediaFolder/path/to/img.jpg.

     #### Linking to external snippets
     You can link to external code snippets.
-These snippets are files located in the media folder set using the flag `-m mediaFolder`.
+These snippets are files located in the snippet folder (`-s snippetFolder`)or the media folder (`-m mediaFolder`).
 One snippet shows a complete file.
 To use external snippets, use the following syntax:
     ```
     {@snippet path/to/snippet.ext language}
     ```

-    The above snippet would be located at `mediaFolder/path/to/snippet.ext`.
+    The above snippet would be located at `snippetFolder/path/to/snippet.ext` OR `mediaFolder/path/to/snippet.ext` depending on where the file exists.

     `language` is optional but must be one of the languages made available in .babelrc for highlighting to work.
 The supported languages are: `'javascript', 'json', 'css', 'none'`.